colten-anderson/ResumeTailor/replit.md

 ## Overview

 Resume Tailor is a web application that helps users optimize their resumes for specific job postings using AI.
 Users upload their resume (PDF or DOCX), paste a job description, and receive an AI-tailored version that highlights relevant skills and experience.
-The application provides a side-by-side comparison view and allows users to download or copy the optimized resume.
+The application provides a side-by-side comparison view and allows users to download the optimized resume in multiple formats (TXT, DOCX, PDF) or copy it to clipboard.

+## Recent Changes (October 15, 2025)
+- **NEW**: Added DOCX and PDF download functionality for tailored resumes
+- Document generation using `docx` library for DOCX files and PDFKit for PDF files
+- Professional formatting with automatic heading detection and proper spacing
+- Architecture ready for future paid feature implementation (Phase 2)

 ## User Preferences